yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 Here's a fun piece from [What's on Weibo](https://www.whatsonweibo.com/the-concept-of-involution-neijuan-on-chinese-social-media/#:~:text=As%20explained%20by%20Jialing%20Xie,grows%2C%20per%20capita%20wealth%20decreases.) which looks at what it means on the social media (another piece of reading I shamelessly took from the China Debate).

+---

+（In Progress）

+I asked my (one and almost only) Chinese friend what obscure things Chinese learners should know about, and she sent me [this article](https://chaoyangtrap.house/shaxian-cant-be-fucked-with/).

+Well, it's about food, so I guess it counts.